davisjoseph6/ml-portfolio/README.md

 # For the reviewer:

-As of 9th January, 2025:
+**Status as of 9th January, 2025:**

-- Main scripts for preprocessing, supervised, unsupervised, summarization, and RAG are found in the folder called `scripts`.
+- Main scripts for preprocessing, supervised, unsupervised, summarization, and RAG are found in the folder called 'scripts'.
 - Raw and preprocessed data, and the AI models have not been pushed due to github size limitations.
 - Supervised and unsupervised learning have been completed on preprocessed data.
 They have been successfully tested.
 I will post their test evaluation metrics soon.
 - Summarization and RAG scripts are currently under development and once I complete them, I will push them.
 Client interface and endpoints have also yet to be completed, but I will complete them once I finish backend.